 And it’s about the relationship between God and ourselves too.
-I’m reminded of Abraham Heschel saying that Scripture is “God in search of man”.
+I’m reminded of Abraham Heschel saying that all Scripture is “God in search of man”.

-It’s also used as a reminder to be hospitable, being, as it is, a picture from the scene in Genesis of Abraham and Sarah entertaining the 3 strangers, unaware, at first, as to who they really were.
+It’s also used as a prompt to be hospitable, being, as it is, a picture from the scene in Genesis of Abraham and Sarah entertaining the 3 strangers, unaware, at first, as to who they really were.
 Indeed at one stage in our own church we had it printed as postcards, with enough for ourselves and any visitors.

 I’m struck by something else though.
 Something which I hadn’t appreciated about the icon until recently.
 It regards the very nature and condition of the icon itself and what it says both to us and about us.
 But we’ll come back to that later…